pytorch/pytorch/docs/source/notes/extending.rst

 - :meth:`~Function.forward` - the code that performs the operation.
 It can take as many arguments as you want, with some of them being optional, if you specify the default values.
 All kinds of Python objects are accepted here.
-  :class:`Variable` arguments will be converted to :class:`Tensor` s before the call, and their use will be registered in the graph.
-Note that this logic won't traverse lists/dicts/any other data structures and will only consider Variables that are direct arguments to the call.
+  :class:`Tensor` arguments that track history (i.e., with ``requires_grad=True``) will be converted to ones that don't track history before the call, and their use will be registered in the graph.
+Note that this logic won't traverse lists/dicts/any other data structures and will only consider :class:`Tensor` s that are direct arguments to the call.
 You can return either a single :class:`Tensor` output, or a :class:`tuple` of :class:`Tensor` s if there are multiple outputs.
 Also, please refer to the docs of :class:`Function` to find descriptions of useful methods that can be called only from :meth:`~Function.forward`.
 - :meth:`~Function.backward` - gradient formula.
 It will be given
-  as many :class:`Variable` arguments as there were outputs, with each of them representing gradient w.r.t. that output.
-It should return as many :class:`Variable` s as there were inputs, with each of them containing the gradient w.r.t. its corresponding input.
-If your inputs didn't require gradient (see :attr:`~Variable.needs_input_grad`), or were non-:class:`Variable` objects, you can return :class:`python:None`.
-Also, if you have optional arguments to :meth:`~Variable.forward` you can return more gradients than there were inputs, as long as they're all :any:`python:None`.
+  as many :class:`Tensor` arguments as there were outputs, with each of them representing gradient w.r.t. that output.
+It should return as many :class:`Tensor` s as there were inputs, with each of them containing the gradient w.r.t. its corresponding input.
+If your inputs didn't require gradient (:attr:`~ctx.needs_input_grad` is a tuple of booleans indicating whether each input needs gradient computation), or were non-:class:`Tensor` objects, you can return :class:`python:None`.
+Also, if you have optional arguments to :meth:`~Function.forward` you can return more gradients than there were inputs, as long as they're all :any:`python:None`.

 Below you can find code for a ``Linear`` function from :mod:`torch.nn`, with